sctlib/sct/content/notes/matrix.md

 need of any app ever), tablets, linux, apple, windows, android, etc. It can litterally run on every existing and future machines.

-## You don't need a phone or email to use it
+## no phone or email address needed to use it
 In matrix, you can register a new user without the need of a smartphone, a phone number, or even an email address.